spale300/Movie-search-v2/README.md

-# Live link for the app -> https://movie-search-v2.netlify.app/
+# Link for the app -> https://movie-search-v2.netlify.app/

 # Getting Started with Create React App